Last update 4 January, 2014 por Julio Muñoz

 In recent years, There are many national competitions that remain in the background cornered by leagues and international tournaments.
 Midweek games, without much emotion, at untimely hours in the middle of working hours and in the midst of a harsh winter they make the majority of national cups are marginalized and only have their moment of glory in the final.

 España, Italia, Germany or France itself are examples of how these competitions, so historic and so deeply rooted in feats, do not work..
-He 4Hereforddouble match format on many occasions and the fact of not giving direct classification to the Champions League make even the most powerful teams sometimes decide to set it apart from their goals.
+He double match format on many occasions and the fact of not giving direct classification to the Champions League make even the most powerful teams sometimes decide to set it apart from their goals.

-Sin embargo, in the middle of the ocean there is also a stone to lean on.
+However, in the middle of the ocean there is also a stone to lean on.
 This is the case of the English FA CUP.
 The oldest tournament in the world is an example of how to do things in every way.
 Creado en 1871, To begin with, it is a tournament open to any amateur or professional team that belongs to the Premier, the Football League or any of the following six amateur divisions.
 Life gives opportunities and nothing like FA to exemplify it.
 The requirements to enter are as simple as the following:

 – have their own stadium.
 It is not necessary to have a certain capacity, simply with dimensions (111 o 100 long by 75-64 Wide), have changing rooms for both teams and light socket with a minimum light socket 120 watt.